 The battery is only protected from simple spray water.
 Penetration by water can cause a short circuit.
 The battery may self-ignite and explode.

-- Never clean the battery with a high-pressure water device, water jet or compressed air. - ▶ Never immerse the battery in water. - Never use cleaning agents. - Remove the battery from the pedelec before cleaning. - ► Clean the battery electrical connections with a dry cloth or brush only. - Wipe off the decorative sides with a damp cloth.
+- Never clean the battery with a high-pressure water device, water jet or compressed air.

+- ► Keep the contacts clean and dry.

+- ▶ Never immerse the battery in water.

+- Never use cleaning agents.

+- Remove the battery from the pedelec before cleaning.